Suit challenges power of 4 N.C. towns to run charter schools

 The plaintiffs argue the law, which granted the option to Matthews, Mint Hill, Huntersville and Cornelius, essentially creates new town school districts that siphon state funds from the broader Charlotte-Mecklenburg school system.
 The system, currently the state's second largest by enrollment with 148,000 students, was the subject of a landmark 1971 U.S. Supreme Court ruling upholding busing to address segregation.

 The affluent municipalities, which are predominantly white, will siphon students away, leaving the traditional Charlotte-Mecklenburg system with a greater proportions of nonwhite, low-income students, according to the lawsuit filed in Wake County Superior Court.
-The system's student population in 2018 was 38% black, 28% white and 24% Hispanic, according to the lawsuit.
+The system's student population in 2018 was 38% black, 28% white and 24% Hispanic, the lawsuit says.

 Elected officials in the towns have said the new authority had nothing to do with race, but rather as a way to address overcrowded public schools in their area.
 The towns had been at odds with the Charlotte-Mecklenburg school board, arguing it wasn’t willing to construct enough new schools in their areas despite negotiations.

-Spokespeople for House Speaker Tim Moore and Senate leader Phil Berger, defendants along with the state, didn't immediately respond to an email seeking comment.
+A spokesman for House Speaker Tim Moore, who is a defendant along with the state and Senate leader Phil Berger, said Thursday evening that Moore's office had yet to review the complaint.
+Berger's office didn't immediately respond to an email seeking comment.

-None of the towns have yet operated a charter schoool, which would have to follow the same state process as other charter applicants.
+None of the towns currently operate a charter school, which would have to follow the same state process as other charter applicants.
 But the schools could give enrollment preferences to students living in their towns.
 Other charter schools can't do that.
 A Huntersville commission studying the issue recommended in 2019 that the town open a charter school in the next three to four years, the lawsuit said.

 The law approved wasn't subject to Democratic Gov. Roy Cooper's veto because it was a local bill.
 But when vetoing a related bill in December 2018, Cooper said “municipal charter schools set a dangerous precedent that could lead to taxpayer funded resegregation."